spookylukey/django-views-the-right-way/docs/_sources/common-context-data.rst.txt

 .. code-block:: python

-   class HelpPageMixin:
+   class CheckoutPageMixin:

        def get_context_data(self, **kwargs):
            context = super().get_context_data(**kwargs)
-           context['help_pages'] = [
+           user = self.request.user
-               # etc.
-           ]
+           if not user.is_anonymous:
+               context["user_addresses"] = list(user.addresses.order_by("primary", "first_line"))
            return context

-You simply have to include ``HelpPageMixin`` in your base classes, which is less typing than ``context.update(help_section_context_data())``.
-This kind of base class or mixin might also provide some other functionality, like doing some permission checks for this sub-set of pages etc.
+You simply have to include ``CheckoutPageMixin`` in your base classes, which is less typing than ``context.update(checkout_pages_context_data(request.user))``.
+This kind of base class or mixin might also provide some other functionality, like doing some pre-condition checks and redirects as necessary.

-My response would be, first, a reminder that a small reduction in typing is a poor trade-off if it obfuscates your code even a small amount, due to the amount of time we spend reading versus writing code.
+My response would be, first, a reminder that a small reduction in typing is a poor trade-off if it obfuscates your code even a small amount, due to time we spend reading versus writing code.

 Second, the mixin has several significant disadvantages: